mkollmar/escad/README.md

 # Welcome to ESCAD.

 ESCAD stands for **E**xpandable **S**ymbolic **C**omputer **A**ided **D**escription.
-It is a tool which allows you to model parts of the real world in symbolic form.
+It is a tool which allows you to model parts of the real world in symbolic form with defined taxonomy.
 Therefore it uses 2 objects:
  - Symbols
  - Relations.

 Symbols represent things or processes in the real world.
 For example a "man" could be a symbol.
 Relations represent relations between the symbols.
 For example "is_friend_of" could be a relation between to "man"-symbols.

+After modeling the desired topics, you can generate views, reports or other things.
-The whole system is extendable through expansions.
+The whole system is extendable through expansions, so you are not limited to the predefined general expansions.

 ESCAD is usable through some user-interfaces or API.